ChieftainY2k/raspberry-garda/README.md

 * The core services are
   * Kerberos-io motion detection service (https://github.com/kerberos-io/)
   * MQTT server/broker service (https://mosquitto.org/)
-  * Services configurator (web based user interface)
+  * Services configurator (web based user interface to change services configuration and restart services)
 * Docker containers are managed by docker-compose
 * Containers have access to some shared file space (so that they can access media files etc.)
 * Services communicate with each other using MQTT topics with JSON payloads.